- Where do I access campaigns and campaign analytics?

 Each individual blog post, call-to-action, email, landing page, website page, social post, paid search campaign, and tracking URL can only be associated with one campaign in HubSpot.
 Adding assets or content that are already associated with another campaign to a new campaign will remove them from their current campaigns.
 Only individual workflows can be associated with multiple campaigns.

-There are several reasons why your associated asset or piece of content isn't appearing within its campaign in the campaigns tool or campaign analytics:
+There are two reasons why your associated asset or piece of content isn't appearing within its campaign in the campaigns tool or campaign analytics:

 - Social posts will not appear until they are published.